JOIN THE GROUP

 My approach to postdoctoral mentoring is deliberately hands-off, with strong emphasis on independence and originality, and close collaboration arising when mutually desired.
 I am always interested in hiring exceptional postdoctoral researchers, subject to availability of external funding, as postdoctoral positions in Italy are typically supported through personal grants rather than University-wide schemes.
 When I have funding and am actively recruiting, I will advertise an expression of interest (EoI) on INSPIRE-HEP, with material submitted via AJO.
 Candidates should take the EoI very seriously, in particular the cover letter.
 Given the difficulty in attracting top candidates to Italy, I ask applicants to explain their motivation for coming despite the comparatively low salaries: personal (non-scientific) motivations are explicitly welcome.
 In Italy, postdoctoral hiring usually cannot take place directly via AJO, and requires an official public selection (“concorso”): the EoI is not a formal application, but is used to identify candidates who will be subsequently invited to apply to the concorso.
 While this is formally open, the EoI is the relevant stage for assessing mutual interest.

 The CARITRO Foundation, a private foundation operating in the Trentino region, also offers highly competitive postdoctoral fellowships every year.
-These are 2-year positions which provide full independence and a generous salary, and require submission of a detailed research proposal (similar in sprit to MSCA, but with fewer constraints).
+These are 2-year positions which provide full independence and a generous salary, and require the submission of a detailed research proposal (similar in sprit to MSCA, but with fewer constraints).
 Projects are required to bring measurable benefits to the Trentino region, which for theoretical work can typically be achieved through a strong outreach component in collaboration with local institutions.
-Because funding is limited and each department at UniTN can support at most 2 applications, these fellowships are highly selective.
+Because funding is limited and each Department at UniTN can support at most 2 applications, these fellowships are highly selective.
 Interested candidates should therefore contact me well in advance and monitor the foundation’s calls (“bando post-doc”).

 In addition to the above opportunities, many countries offer national postdoctoral fellowship schemes that support long-term research stays abroad.
 These are for all intents and purposes postdoctoral positions, often with extremely competitive salaries, and typically restricted to nationals or to researchers who completed their PhD in that country.
-These vary substantially in structure, duration, and eligibility, but I am generally happy to support extremely strong candidates who wish to join my group through these schemes, provided the fellowship has a duration of at least 24 months.
+These vary substantially in structure, duration, and eligibility, but I am generally happy to support extremely strong candidates who wish to join my group through these schemes, provided the fellowship has a duration of at least 2 years.
 Shorter ones do not allow sufficient time for impactful work.
 I reserve full discretion in deciding whether to support externally funded fellowships, subject to institutional, legal, and ethical constraints.

 The process of identifying relevant schemes and ensuring they meet all eligibility and mobility requirement is sole responsibility of the candidate, and part of the expected level of independence for postdoctoral researchers.
-If you are interested in applying for one of these schemes, please contact me at least 4 months before the deadline, as supporting a competitive application requires significant time commitment, and several bureaucratic steps to clear.
+If you are interested in applying for one of these schemes, please contact me at least 4 months before the deadline, as supporting a competitive application requires a significant time commitment, and several bureaucratic steps to clear.
 Examples of such schemes include:

 * Sweden: VR international postdoc grant, Blanceflor Foundation